-1.3 Overall, it is considered that the proposed development for 41 sheltered housing apartments (C3 residential use class) within the settlement boundary of Martlesham Heath and within close proximity to the village centre, is a sustainable form of development that meets the growing demands of an ageing population.
-Despite the displacement of the existing parking area, the proposal seeks to unlock this brownfield site for development, resulting in an improved utilisation of the land to the benefit of the street scene and its immediate setting.

-- 1.4 A number of significant concerns previously raised by statutory consultees have since been adequately addressed through subsequent design changes.
-The lead local flood authority has removed their holding objection and the highways authority confirm that any respective concerns can be mitigated to an acceptable level via amended plans since received and a number of proposed conditions. - 1.5 The prominence of the proposed design and the reconfiguration of the immediate area will not cause adverse impacts to the character of the area, residential amenity, non-designated heritage assets, or result in subsequent pressure on the local healthcare facility.
+- 1.5 Overall, it is considered that the proposed development for 41 sheltered housing apartments (C3 residential use class) within the settlement boundary of Martlesham Heath and within close proximity to the village centre, is a sustainable form of development that meets the growing demands of an ageing population.
+Despite the displacement of the existing parking area, the proposal seeks to unlock a brownfield site for development, resulting in an improved utilisation of the land to the benefit of the street scene and its immediate setting. - 1.6 A number of significant concerns previously raised by statutory consultees have since been addressed through subsequent design changes, with further detail to be provided via precommencement conditions.
+The lead local flood authority has removed their holding objection and the highways authority confirm that any respective concerns can be mitigated to an acceptable level via amended plans since received and a number of proposed conditions. - 1.7 The prominence of the proposed design and the reconfiguration of the immediate area will not cause adverse impacts to the character of the area or result in subsequent pressure on the local healthcare facility.
 Such matters relating to highways, flooding, ecology, heritage, landscape and environmental protection can be sufficiently mitigated, methods of which are to be secured by way of condition.
 Whilst potential impacts upon facilities and public services can be suitably mitigated through Community Infrastructure Levy (CIL) funding.